New insights on low-mass dark matter subhalo tidal tracks via numerical simulations: Conclusions

 It is important to note that all subhaloes considered in our simulations have an initial mass of $10^6 \mathrm{M_\odot}$.
 Consequently, the significant difference in mass compared to that of the host makes the drag forces of dynamical and self-friction negligible.
 This effect can influence the results for more massive subhaloes, which have often been the focus of earlier studies, such as \citetalias{Penarrubia2010}.

 Our work underscores the importance of baryonic effects and the evolving gravitational potential in accurately characterising the tidal evolution of DM subhaloes, especially for very eccentric orbits and/or small pericentre distances.
 Here, in deriving tidal tracks, we considered the time evolution of both the DM and baryonic potentials for the first time.
 We are aware, though, that we are not accounting for proper hydrodynamical feedback, which could impact our results.
 Besides, we conclude that circularity and/or pericentre values have an impact on the tidal track, as well as the accretion redshift, which will be studied in more detail elsewhere.
+Furthermore, one must always be cautious about the accuracy of the inner density profile and how resolution effects may influence the results, as discussed in Section~\ref{sec:tidaltrackNFW}.
+A larger $V_\mathrm{max}$ ratio for the same $r_\mathrm{max}$ ratio would imply an even higher concentration increase.
+Since higher concentrations enhance, e.g., annihilation signals, our current estimates for the latter may therefore be somewhat conservative.
+In addition, larger concentrations would make subhalos more resilient to tidal stripping, leading to higher survival rates, which would also have a positive impact on DM subhalo searches.

 Overall, these results greatly improve our understanding of the evolution of low-mass DM subhalo structural properties, offering valuable insights for future research via simulations and observations, such as gravitational lensing, stellar stream analyses, and indirect DM searches.
+There are several reasons to include the pericentre tidal tracks from the latter point of view.
+We are particularly interested in subhaloes in the solar vicinity, i.e., small subhalo distances with respect to the host.
+Not only these subhaloes are likely expected to be more concentrated due to having been accreted earlier, but also one tends to find more subhaloes close to their pericentre passages at these low radii, therefore being more concentrated, as shown by our pericentre tidal tracks.